hillaryychan/COMP3231/notes/03_Concurrency-and-Synchronisation.md

 Notice how the initial count determines how many waits can progress before blocking and requiring a signal.

 #### Solving the Producer-Consumer Problem

+To solve the producer-consumer problem we initialise the semaphore count to the size of the buffer.

 ```C
 #define N 4     // bufsize